 Remember the TV show Wings back in the 90’s?
-I had a flashback to that series when I flew out of Iceland’s domestic airport.
-Two differences: the airport in Iceland might be smaller than the fictional New England airport, and the pilot in Iceland wasn’t nearly as cute as Tim Daly.
+It could have been based on the domestic airport in Reykjavik.
+Unfortunately, the pilot in Iceland wasn’t nearly as cute as Tim Daly.
 Darn it.

+Rather than drive to northern Iceland, we decided to fly.
 We showed up two hours early.
 Two minutes would have worked.
 I’m pretty sure they never checked ID’s.
 No real security to speak of.
-Everything about our trip to Iceland felt a little surreal, and this experience was no different.
+Everything about our trip to Iceland felt a little surreal, and this travel experience was no different.
 The flight attendants had on stockings and little pill hats.
 They were friendly and professional and beautiful.
 Was I still on the set of Wings or had I moved on to the sound stage of Pan Am, the series about stewardesses (yes, that’s what they called them in the 60’s)?

 One of the natural hot springs on the grounds of our lodge outside Aukreyri

 Akureyri is the second largest city in Iceland with a population of less than 20,000.
-To put that in perspective, that’s close to our Anderson, SC.
+Our Anderson, SC, is around 27,000.

 Not just a red circle but a red heart at the top of each stop light in Akureyri

 I had seen a picture of a stop light with the top red part of the light as a heart instead of a circle, but I didn’t know all the stop lights are like that.
 Hearts on every corner.
 Gotta love a place like that.
 The hearts of the people are also in the right place in this charming little community.